d-markey/squadron_sample/README.md

 dart run build_runner build
 ```

-Before running the Web-version of the sample, the JavaScript workers must be compiled.
+Before running the Web-version of the sample, the JavaScript workers must also be compiled.
 The sample provides a script to automate building the Web workers, cf. `build_web_worker.bat`.
 Rebuilding Web Workers is mandatory whenever a worker service or one of its dependencies has been modified or updated.